 A roof’s size is an important factor when determining the replacement cost.
 Most roof replacements are priced per square foot, so the size directly impacts your final bill.

 The roof slope (sometimes called roof pitch) is another variable for pricing.
 The slope changes how roofing contractors perform the replacement because steep pitch roofs prevent safe walking and require extra equipment.
-Safety codes also impact insurance rates which fall back on the homeowner.
+Safety codes also impact insurance rates, which fall back on the homeowner.

 The existing roof condition also impacts the pricing.
 For example, Georgia roofers commonly charge an extra fee to replace rotted wood that becomes visible after removing the covering.
 Flashing condition is another factor to consider.
 If your flashing needs replacement, it will further raise the overall price.

 Roof replacement creates waste as contractors cut shingles for sizing purposes.
-A straightforward replacement may waste 5-7% of the material, but a complicated roofing system can raise to 35% waste.
+A straightforward replacement may waste 5-7% of the material, but a complicated roofing system can raise to 35% of waste.
 Of course, jobs that produce the most waste will also cost the most money for homeowners.

 New Roof Cost in Georgia